MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ### Run the Active Directory validator

-To run the Active Directory validator locally from an Azure Stack HCI server node, a workstation, or a staging sever, follow these steps.
+To run the Active Directory validator locally from an Azure Stack HCI server node, a workstation, or a staging server, follow these steps.

 1. Ensure the following parameters are unique in the Active Directory per cluster instance: